sergei-romanenko/sc-mini-scala/README.md

-# sc-mini: A Minimalistic Supercompiler written in Idris
+# sc-mini: A Minimalistic Supercompiler written in Scala

 The goal is to stress the main features of supercompilation for a working functional programmer.